 In order to prepare for entry into a doctoral program in audiology, students are advised to complete as many of the courses listed below as possible, or similar courses on different campuses.
-The Advising Form is used to verify Pre-Professional coursework for the entering Au.D. student and lists all required areas.
+The Advising Form is used to verify Pre-Requisite coursework for the entering Au.D. student and lists all required areas.

 I. Anatomic and Physiologic Bases

 At least one course in anatomic and physiologic bases for the normal development of speech and hearing is required; for example: Anatomy and Physiology of Speech and Hearing Mechanisms.